modular-css

 src

-, the file that included file
+, the file that includedfile

 file

-, the file path being included by src
+, the file path being included bysrc

 resolve

-, the default resolver functionResolver functions should either return an absolute path or a falsey value.
+Resolver functions should either return an absolute path or a falsey value.
 They must also be synchronous.

-Default: See /src/lib/resolve.js for the default implementation.
+Default: See resolve.js for the default implementation.

 new Processor({